 The University of Michigan Medical School designates this educational activity for a maximum of 6.75 category 1 credits toward the AMA Physician's Recognition Award.
 Each physician should claim only those credits that he/she actually spent in the activity.

-Note: CME credit hours are designed per daily participation.
+Note: CME credit hours are provided for full program participation.